 Enzyme replacement therapy for MPS is generally covered when:

-2. Prescribed for an FDA-approved indication using an approved regimen as below.
+- Prescribed for an FDA-approved indication and dosing regimen.
 A current patient weight is required for all requests; and,

 - The patient has experienced a severe or life-threatening reaction with previous infusions of the same or similar products; or,

 - The patient has a medical condition that renders him or her unstable, exceptionally complex, immunocompromised or otherwise high-risk such that continued oversight in the current facility is required; or,

 - There are no alternative settings available to the patient as a result of both of the following:

 - The patient is unable to use home-infusion services as documented by the physician, social worker, or infusion provider; and,

 - The patient is unable to access alternative settings due to unreasonable distance [>30 miles] or other extenuating circumstances.